Whatihua: Courtship of Rua-pū-tahanga

-When the two brothers reached adulthood, Tūrongo travelled south to Patea and got engaged to Rua-pū-tahanga, of Ngati Raukawa.
+When the two brothers reached adulthood, Tūrongo travelled south to Patea and got engaged to Rua-pū-tahanga, of Ngāti Ruanui.
 He then returned to Kāwhia and began to build a house at Te Whare-o-Ngarue in Kāwhia in preparation for her arrival.
 As he was working on the house, Whatihua came and advised him that the planned house was too big, convincing him to shorten the tāhuhu (ridge beam) in order to complete the task on time.
 He also convinced him to plant huge gardens, using up all of his kumara, so that he had none remaining in his storerooms.
 Meanwhile, Whatihua at Te Wharenui ('The Big House') on the Aotea Harbour, where it is said that the outline of the house is still visible in the grass in the summer.
 While Tūrongo was waiting to harvest his kumara, Whatihua summoned Rua-pū-tahanga from Patea.